JessicaGarson/nyu_advanced_python_class/class1/homework/preview_of_next_class.md

 Read up on how the internet works.
 I suggest these resources.
 - [Jessica McKellar's Talk on How the Internet Works](https://www.youtube.com/watch?v=zaH7rtqkY10)
 - [How Does the Internet Work?](https://web.stanford.edu/class/msande91si/www-spr04/readings/week1/InternetWhitepaper.htm)
+- [What Happes When You Type Google.com into your Browser](https://github.com/alex/what-happens-when) (note - I don't expect you to know all this)

 ## Flask
 We will also be starting to dive into flask as well.